dkorolev/tmx/README.md

 # `tmx-tmp`

+Before I forget, about the blog post.

+Problems solved:

+* No need to give Termux all network access.
+(Solved by starting the reverse SSH tunnel _from_ it, not ssh-ing straight _into_ it.)
+* Need to know the IP address of the host machine.
+(Solved by a script on the "host" machine.)
+* Need to transfer data from the host machine "into" the Android device.
+(Solved by a small HTTP server and a QR code that leads to `localhost:8088` on this very Android device).

+Future work:

+* I absolutely love the idea that `.apk`-s can be built by Github actions.
+Termux itself is open source.
+Would be great to have a special build to incorporate the contents of this blog post into it.
+This also opens doors for quick-to-install and quick-to-wipe "devboxes" that run 100% on one's Android device.

+* The QR codes idea may be big.
+It's a very secure way to exchange short messages.
+Although `zbarimg` proved to be not good enough, and my first idea to not use any Browser / HTTP server but just take a picture from the Android device and have the scripts do the rest didn't work.

 TODO(dkorolev): Turn this into a blog post.
 Add a link.

 TODO(dkorolev): Add a 403 redirect so that the page in Android's Chrome is not auto-reloading all the time!